joseandresmontes/Sustainability-Challenge/README.md

 The Challenge identifies, empowers, and inspires the next generation of sustainable finance practitioners and connects them with leading industry professionals.

-This year, I formed a team with fellow graduate classmates in two different universities to tackle the challenge of plastic waste.
+This year, I formed a team with fellow graduate classmates from two different universities to tackle the challenge of plastic waste.
 Combining our expertise and skills, we will be developing a creative financial approach that seeks to change how indonesia manages its plastic waste.